prydt/libsmol/README.md

 # libsmol
-a collection of algorithms and data structures
+> a collection of simple algorithms and data structures

+## Implemented
+ * Insertion Sort
+ * Merge Sort

+## To Do
+ [ ] implement more algorithms / data structures
+ [ ] document existing implementations